 referenced from Alcohol Alert, National Institute on Alcohol Abuse

-What’s weird is that if you are drinking at a rate higher than you can metabolize alcohol, you are more likely to NOT absorb all its calories.
+What’s weird is that if you drink more than you can metabolize, you are more likely to not to absorb the calories.
 This doesn’t mean you can go out and drink a bottle of wine, it just means that alcohol calories are a little more forgiving than say… ice cream calories.

 How much wine is too much wine?

 Heavy drinking is about 3+ drinks for a man and 2+ drinks for a women daily.
 Do your health a favor and acclimate your body to about half of that as a good example of moderate drinking behavior.
 Some of the longest lived people on earth drink about this much wine every day.

 2. Earn your glass of wine before you drink

 Walking in the early evening will help keep your metabolism up and will also slow down the ‘need to feed’ impulse that we often have at the end of the day.
 Walking is natural decompression.
 This habit may help reduce over drinking as well.

 Setting your diet up for success means increasing your metabolism.
 What’s interesting about wine is that it also increases metabolism for about 70-90 minutes.
 It’s important to drink water when you consume wine and liquor to maintain the balance of water in your cells since alcohol is a diuretic.
 You’ll note that beer is different than wine and causes cells to swell.

 “Men and women who drink alcohol tend to have a stable body weight over a decade of observation compared with their non-drinking counterparts, whose weight increases”